 (More about reflectionTextures can be found in our Unleash the Standard Material tutorial.)

-If you want some free skybox texture samples, point your browser to: http://3delyvisions.co/skf1.htm (look at licenses before use, please.)
-As you can see by those examples, skybox textures need not be textures of sky alone.
+Skybox textures need not be textures of sky alone.
 You can search the Internet for skyboxes and find buildings, hills, mountains, trees, lakes, planets, stars, you name it (all can be used nicely) as part of skybox textures, but some require a payment.

 You can also use dds files to specify your skybox.
 These special files can contain all information required to setup a cube texture:

 Final note, if you want your skybox to render behind everything else, set the skybox's